cogdog/truwriter/README.md

 Then follow the [Instant SPLOT directions for Using a Packaged Kit](https://github.com/cogdog/instant-splot#got-hosting-use-a-packaged-kit) to import into your new site.

-Reference the directions below for set up and customizing (but you have all the plugins it needs already installed).
+Reference the directions below for set up and customizing (with the instant mix you have all the plugins it needs already installed).

 ### Updating the TRU Writer Theme